matejmedvecky/pepmandis/README.md

 - pyopenms
 - selenium

 They can be installed via pip (package installer for Python).
-E.g. 'pip install biopython'.
+E.g. `pip install biopython`.
 If, after installation of pyopenms, ImportError message (Library not loaded) is risen, openssl need to be installed as well.
-Example of installing openssl via homebrew: 'brew install openssl'.
+Example of installing openssl via homebrew: `brew install openssl`.

 PepMANDIS pipeline uses either Safari or Chrome web browser for performing CONSeQuence analysis (prediction of peptide LC-MS/MS detectability), therefore, one of them need to be installed